-Wide, open spaces, arid lands, pristine beaches, lush bushland, abundant wildlife and scores of natural wonders.
-Welcome to Australia; raw and rugged as nature intended.
-Traversing almost 4,000 km of iconic Australia over ten adventure-filled days, this Adelaide to Perth camping tour takes in the Flinders Ranges, Eyre Peninsula, Nullarbor Plain, Esperance, Margaret River, and so much more.
-Along the way, swim with wild sea lions and dolphins, see kangaroos, koalas and other iconic Australian animals in the wild and connect to Country as you hike ancient landscapes.
-Learn to surf.
-Sandboard down massive dunes.
-Stop in at charming country towns.
-Fall asleep under star-filled skies and get to know the quintessential Australians who call this untamed land home.
+Traversing almost 4,000km of iconic Australiana over ten adventure-filled days, this Adelaide to Perth camping tour takes in the Flinders Ranges, Eyre Peninsula, Nullarbor Plain, Esperance, Margaret River, and so much more.
+Along the way, swim with wild sea lions and dolphins, and see kangaroos, koalas and other iconic Australian animals in the wild.
+Engage in authentic Indigenous culture and participate in a meaningful wildlife conservation activity.
+Learn to surf, sandboard down massive dunes, stop at charming country towns, fall asleep under star-filled skies and get to know the quintessential Australians who call this untamed land home.
 Awaken your inner adventurer in the wilds of Australia.

 Day 1: Adelaide to Mt.
 Remarkable National Park